 Is Excel suitable for project management?

 Although Excel's tools aren't specifically designed for project management like some other software, it can handle many of the tasks associated with mapping out the project scope, managing finances, and managing day-to-day tasks.
+It is only suitable for smaller, not too complex projects.
+Once you start to grow, we would suggest moving beyond Excel to something that can deal specifically with project mangement functions.

 Please leave a useful comment with your thoughts, then share this on your Facebook group(s) who would find this useful and let's reap the benefits together.
 Thank you for sharing and being nice!